Pulse Width Modulation (PWM)

 borders along the right and left hand sides on a WS format screen displaying a

 5:4, 16:9 and 16:10 - often modes are provided to specially control and

 maintain a defined source aspect ratio such as these.
 Keep in mind the native

 "1:1 pixel mapping" - this is used to literally map the exact number of pixels specified in the source resolution to pixels on the screen.
 For instance a 1024 x 768 source resolution would be displayed on a 1920 x 1200 resolution monitor, only using the pixels required and would not be interpolated or stretched.
 This would result in black borders on all sides of the image.
 This would be like using a smaller screen within the larger screen and is handy for those wanting to run games at lower resolutions but without losing image quality through interpolation.

 The other option for aspect ratio retention is through software.
-NVIDIA's display drivers for instance can achieve similar settings to above, when using the digital interface.
+NVIDIA and AMD display drivers for instance can achieve similar settings to above quite easily.
 However, results can be a little more variable and difficult to achieve.
-They are of course no use if you are using an external device such as a DVD player or games console as they are not normally able to control the aspect ratio themselves and would need to rely on the screen to support it at a hardware level.
+They are of course no use if you are using an external device such as a DVD/Blu-ray player or games console as they are not normally able to control the aspect ratio themselves and would need to rely on the screen to support it at a hardware level.

 leakage refers to the problem some screens exhibit where in a darkly lit room,